Citation, DOI, disclosures and article data

-Japan has the highest incidence in the world, with an annual incidence of 300/100,000 children under the age of four years 10.
-Worldwide, it is the commonest vasculitis in children 9.
-It is slightly more common in males, M:F, 1.4:1 10.
+Japan has the highest incidence in the world, with an annual incidence of 3 per 1000 children under the age of four years 10.
+Worldwide, it is the most common vasculitis in children 9.
+It is slightly more common in males with a M:F ratio of 1.4:1 10.

-It is more common in siblings, ~3% siblings will be diagnosed with Kawasaki, this equates to a ten-fold increased risk in a sibling.
+It is more common in siblings; ~3% of siblings will be diagnosed with Kawasaki.
+This equates to a ten-fold increased risk in a sibling.
 It is also more likely in children of affected parents, although no genetic link has been identified 10.

-In the United States, it is most commonly seen in children of Asian ethnicity, in particular Japanese, but less commonly in African Americans and least commonly in Caucasians.
+In the United States, it is most commonly seen in children of Asian ethnicity, in particular, Japanese, but less commonly in the Black population and least commonly in the White population.